pcmid/dispatch/README.md

 }
 ```

 * `FROM...` is the file list which contains base domain to match for the request to be redirected.
-URL can also be used, currently only `HTTPS` is supported(due to security reasons).
+URL can also be used.

   `.`(i.e. root zone) can be used solely to match all incoming requests as a fallback.